 The macro badging strategy

-With 35 micro badges, we are now able to build customised and nuanced macro badges that reflect the specific skills and requirements for each college.
+There is an opportunity to build customised and nuanced macro badges that reflect the specific skills and requirements for each college.
 The process will empower our key stakeholders to identify the developmental needs of their specific cohort.
 A group of four micro badges, will accrue to create a macro badge.
 Four modules may be selected to create a macro badge as the following examples demonstrate (use the slider to see more of the badge):

 |Macro badge||Description||Badge Awarded (prototype)|